KinagaCMS/KinagaCMS/README.md

 4. Create a *index.html* in the **article folder** and publish your article with text editor ( [ReText](https://github.com/retext-project/retext), [Pluma](https://github.com/mate-desktop/pluma), [Geany](https://github.com/geany/geany/) ).

+5. Create folders and texts as follows, each function can be added.

 		contents
 		│